nlmixr2/nlmixr2/README.md

+---
+output: github_document
+---

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # nlmixr2

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of nlmixr2 is to support easy and robust nonlinear mixed effects models in R

 ## Installation

 You can install the development version of nlmixr2 and its nlmixr2-family dependencies like so:

 ``` r
 remotes::install_github("nlmixr2/nlmixr2data")